Hookkiring/MyoCAS/02_MyoCAS_Analysis/Readme.md

 ### `TEST`

 Evaluates saved checkpoints using the `TEST` dataset.
-This mode is useful for comparing multiple trained checkpoints and selecting the best-performing model.
+This mode is useful for evaluating saved checkpoints on the independent test dataset after model training and checkpoint selection.

 ### `PREDICTION`